On the Identifiability of Overcomplete Dictionaries via the Minimisation Principle Underlying K-SVD: Introduction

 where $\dico_I^\dagger$ denotes the Moore-Penrose pseudo inverse of $\dico_I$.
 Abbreviating the projection onto the span of $(\atom_i)_{i\in I}$ by $P_I(\dico)=\dico_I \dico_I^\dagger$, we can thus replace the minimisation problem in \eqref{ksvdcriterion} with the following maximisation problem,

 From the above formulation it is quite easy to see the motivation for the proposed learning criterion.
-Indeed assume that the training signals are all $\bar \sparsity$-sparse in an admissible dictionary $\bar\dico \in \mathcal D$, ie. $Y=\bar{\dico}\bar{X}$ and $\|\bar{x}_i\|_0\leq\bar \sparsity$, then clearly there is a global maximum\footnote{$\bar\dico$ is a global maximiser together with all $2^KK!$ dictionaries consisting of a permutation of the atoms in $\bar\dico$ provided with a $\pm 1$ sign.
+Indeed assume that the training signals are all $\bar \sparsity$-sparse in an admissible dictionary $\bar\dico \in \mathcal D$, i.e. $Y=\bar{\dico}\bar{X}$ and $\|\bar{x}_i\|_0\leq\bar \sparsity$, then clearly there is a global maximum\footnote{$\bar\dico$ is a global maximiser together with all $2^KK!$ dictionaries consisting of a permutation of the atoms in $\bar\dico$ provided with a $\pm 1$ sign.
 For a more detailed discussion on the uniqueness of the maximiser/minimiser see eg. \cite{grsc10}.} of~\eqref{maxcriterion} at $\bar{\dico}$, respectively a global minimum of \eqref{ksvdcriterion} at $(\bar{\dico},\bar{X})$, as long as $\bar{\sparsity}\leq\sparsity$.
 However in practice we will be facing something like,

-where the coefficient vectors $\bar{x}_n$ in $\bar{X}$ are only approximately $S$-sparse or rapidly decaying and the pure signals are corrupted with noise $\Noise =(\noise_1,\ldots,\noise_\natoms)$.
-In this case it is no longer trivial or obvious that $\bar{\dico}$ is a local maximum of \eqref{maxcriterion}, but we can hope for a result of the following type. \begin{theorem}[Goal] Assume that the signals $y_n$ are generated as in \eqref{sigmodabstract}, with $x_n$ drawn from a distribution of approximately sparse or decaying vectors and $r_n$ random noise.
-As soon as the number of signals $\nsig$ is large enough $\nsig \geq C$, with high probability $p \approx 1$ there will be a local maximum of \eqref{maxcriterion} within distance $\eps$ from $\bar{\dico}$. \end{theorem} The rest of this paper is organised as follows.
-We first give conditions on the dictionary and the coefficients which allow for asymptotic identifiability by studying when $\bar{\dico}$ is exactly at a local maximum in the limiting case, ie. replacing the sum in~\eqref{maxcriterion} with the expectation,
+where the coefficient vectors $\bar{x}_n$ in $\bar{X}$ are only approximately $S$-sparse or rapidly decaying and the pure signals $\bar{\dico}\bar{x}_n $ are corrupted with noise $\Noise =(\noise_1,\ldots,\noise_\natoms)$.
+In this case it is no longer trivial or obvious that $\bar{\dico}$ is a local maximum of \eqref{maxcriterion}, but we can hope for a result of the following type. \begin{goal} Assume that the signals $y_n$ are generated as in \eqref{sigmodabstract}, with $x_n$ drawn from a distribution of approximately sparse or decaying vectors and $r_n$ random noise.
+As soon as the number of signals $\nsig$ is large enough $\nsig \geq C$, with high probability $p \approx 1$ there will be a local maximum of \eqref{maxcriterion} within distance $\eps$ from $\bar{\dico}$. \end{goal} The rest of this paper is organised as follows.
+After introducing some notation in Section~\ref{sec:notation}, we first give conditions on the dictionary and the coefficients which allow for asymptotic identifiability by studying when $\bar{\dico}$ is exactly at a local maximum in the limiting case, where we replace the sum in~\eqref{maxcriterion} with the expectation,